Coherent control of ionization via stabilization by resonant pulse pairs: Introduction

-Our article is organized as follows: an overview of atomic stabilization phenomena is given in Sec.~\ref{sec:overview}, followed by an outline of our theory, with ionization rates extracted from quasienergy calculations in Sec.~\ref{sec:theory}, our results for time-dependent population dynamics and coherent-control of stabilization against photoionization in Sec.~\ref{sec:results}, and our conclusions in Sec.~\ref{sec:conclusions}.
-Atomic units are used unless otherwise stated: $\hbar=e=4\pi\epsilon_0=m_e=1$.
+Our article is organized as follows: an overview of atomic stabilization phenomena is given in Sec.~\ref{sec:overview}, followed by an outline of our theory, with ionization rates extracted from quasienergy calculations in Sec.~\ref{sec:theory}, our results for time-dependent population dynamics and coherent-control of stabilization against photoionization in Sec.~\ref{sec:results}, and our conclusions in Sec.~\ref{sec:conclusions}. \EdvinUpdate{There are also two appendices that discuss gauge invariance for restricted basis set calculations, App.~\ref{app:gau_inv}, and how dipole moments differ between configuration interaction singles and single active electron models, App.~\ref{app:sqrt}.} Atomic units are used unless otherwise stated: $\hbar=e=4\pi\epsilon_0=m_e=1$.